IMAX: Feature films

 In April 2022, it was announced that the 2022 Pixar animated film Lightyear to have created a virtual IMAX camera in its production and the first 'animated' film to captured it.
 "We created a virtual IMAX camera with 1.43:1 aspect ratio and developed a pipeline to allow us to simultaneously shoot the film for IMAX, and then crop down for our standard 2.39:1 format," Jane Yen, Lightyear visual effects supervisor, revealed during a press conference.
 One of the two director's of photography Jeremy Lasky later said "I think this is the first that has been made for IMAX in this way.
 There's about a third of the film that was shot for IMAX.
 And the easy answer is that we have a set of lenses.
-And when I say lenses, I mean CG made".
+And when I say lenses, I mean CGI made".
 A set of lenses that recreate the look of an anamorphic lens, which is your typical wide screen.
 You'll notice things out of focus in the background instead of being round are like stretched a little bit.
 There's like that blue lens flare that you see.
 It's anamorphic lenses where the way to shoot wide screen in the sixties, seventies, and then later got phased out a little bit, but they're still used today.
-But those effects call to a period of sci-fi that we were looking at, which is why those same lenses or versions of those lenses were used on WALL-E".
+But those visual effects call to a period of sci-fi that we were looking at, which is why those same lenses or versions of those lenses were used on WALL-E".
 Later he recommend "So for the 30 or so minutes of the movie in IMAX, we shot with those lenses opened up to the 1.43 aspect ratio and composed for that while keeping the composition as clear and as solid for a 2.39 crop from the center.
-So the wide screen image is pulled out of the IMAX image.
+So the wide-screen image is pulled out of the IMAX image.
 Which all sounds really technical, but all it really means is, when you're watching it an IMAX screen, we were thinking about those scenes as IMAX.
 And it wasn't just some after the film was done, blow up of the movie".

 In December 2022, it was announced that IMAX have certified the Red V-Raptor as a new certified camera and that James Gunn's Guardians of the Galaxy Vol. 3 will be the first film to shoot with the cameras instead of the Red Ranger Monstro.

+Nolan's Oppenheimer was also filmed with the current generation of 15/70 IMAX cameras and Kodak 65 mm film.
+It is also the first film to shoot sections in IMAX black and white analog photography.
+30 minutes of 137 minutes of the 2025 film Sinners, directed by Ryan Coogler, was shot with IMAX MSM 9802 camera using 65 mm film stock.